Suranjit-Saha/Enhance_Auto_test_v3_Oct_2020/README.md

     - mvn install :- To install the maven requirements
     - mvn test :- To execute the test scenarios
 4. Download chromedriver in your local
-5. Add the location of your driver in PATH under the System variables
+5. Add the location of your driver in general.properties file
+6. This code has been tested in chrome browser